openshift-eng/aos-cd-jobs/docs/sop/cut-new-release.md

 - Create a new puddle configuration files for X.B (e.g. atomic_openshift-X.B.conf)

 TODO: describe RCM process.
 Product listings?
+PRoduct Listings are apparently "just a for loop" on RCM's end.
+It might be possible to get this automated.
+Though there might be bookkeeping steps as well.

 TODO: process to populate new dist-git branches with content from old?